clir-abvi-portal/clir-abvi-template/pages/bystander.md

 {% include feature/nav-menu.html sections="About The Bystander;" %}

-## About the The Bystander
+## The Bystander Issues
-Brief history and summary of content.

 To search and browse issues of The Bystander, you will need to leave this site.
 The Bystander has its own, separate collection: [The Bystander Digital Collection](https://www.lib.uidaho.edu/digital/argonaut/).

+## What is The Bystander?
+Brief history and summary of content.

+{% include feature/image.html objectid="https://chroniclingamerica.loc.gov/lccn/sn85049804/1916-02-18/ed-1/seq-1" width="50" %}